Improving Zero-Shot Translation by Disentangling Positional Information: Disentangling Positional Information

 Besides the residual connections, another potential reason for the positional correspondence is the encoder self-attention alignment.
 Via the self-attention transform, each position is a weighted sum from all input positions.
 While the weights theoretically can distribute over all input positions, they are often concentrated locally, particularly with output position $i$ focusing on input position $i$.
 Previous works on various sequence tasks \cite{YANG2020121, zhang2020selfattention} have shown heavy weights on the diagonal of the encoder self-attention matrices.

 In this light, the motivation of our method starts with the formation of the self-attention weight matrix: $\textrm{score}(\mathbf{Q}, \mathbf{K}) = \mathbf{Q} \mathbf{K} ^ {T}$, where $\mathbf{Q}$ and $\mathbf{K}$ and the query and key matrices.
 This $n \times n$ matrix encapsulates dot product at each position against all $n$ positions.
 Since the dot product is used as a similarity measure, we hypothesize that when $\mathbf{Q}$ and $\mathbf{K}$ are similar, the matrix will have heavy weights on the diagonal, thereby causing the positional correspondence.
 Indeed, $\mathbf{Q}$ and $\mathbf{K}$ are likely similar since they are projections from the same input.
-We propose to reduce this similarity by changing the projection basis of the query matrix.
-To avoid possible interaction with positional information retained in $\mathbf{K}$, the wave length here differs from what is added on encoder input embeddings.
-Figure \ref{fig:3models}(c) contrasts this modification with the original model.
+We therefore propose to reduce this similarity by replacing the projection base of the self-attention query by a set of sinusoidal positional encodings.
+Moreover, to avoid possible interaction with positional information retained in $\mathbf{K}$, we use a wave length for this set of sinusoidal encodings that is different from what is added onto encoder input embeddings.
+Figure \ref{fig:3models}(c) contrasts our position-based attention query with the original model in Figure \ref{fig:3models}(a), where the key, query, value are all projected from the input to the self-attention layer.